But honestly, what are the differences between all these data platforms?

-Differences Between Data Platforms: The API
+Copy to clipboard Differences Between Data Platforms: The API

 Why bother having Opendatasoft if there’s all these other platforms that, for example, process in the first place the data coming from these buses?
 Many systems are far too complicated to visualize the data, never mind by non-technical users.
 In addition, these proprietary systems are not meant to make the data easy-to-share, nor have their APIs easily consumed by other applications.
 Opendatasoft can serve in these cases as an intermediary platform, between the complex systems, to make data easier to use, and most importantly, more interoperable.
 Opendatasoft is a common data hub for the Smart City that allows for the simple reuse of data.
 This API is the key difference between our platform and others, as it is the key to reusing data.
 However, its power and simplicity are key aspects of how it makes it stand out from other platforms that come with APIs.